great-expectations/great_expectations/docs/docusaurus/docs/terms/profiler.md

 Profilers come into use when it is time to configure Expectations for your project.
 At this point in your workflow you can configure a new Profiler, or use an existing one to generate Expectations from a <TechnicalTag relative="../" tag="batch" text="Batch" /> of data.

-For details on how to configure a customized Rule-Based Profiler, see our guide on [how to create a new expectation suite using Rule-Based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).
+For details on how to configure a customized Profiler, see our guide on [how to create a new expectation suite using Profiling Framework](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).

 ## Profiler types

 There are multiple types of Profilers built in to Great Expectations.
 Below is a list with overviews of each one.
 For more information, you can view their docstrings and source code in the `great_expectations\profile` [folder on our GitHub](https://github.com/great-expectations/great_expectations/tree/develop/great_expectations/profile).

-### Rule-Based Profiler
+### Profiling Framework

-Rule-Based Profilers are a newer implementation of Profiler that allows you to directly configure the Profiler through a YAML configuration.
-Rule-Based Profilers allow you to integrate organizational knowledge about your data into the profiling process.
+Profiling Framework allows you to directly configure the Profiler through a YAML configuration.
+Profilers allow you to integrate organizational knowledge about your data into the profiling process.
 For example, a team might have a convention that all columns **named** "id" are primary keys, whereas all columns ending with the **suffix** "_id" are foreign keys.
 In that case, when the team using Great Expectations first encounters a new dataset that followed the convention, a Profiler could use that knowledge to add an `expect_column_values_to_be_unique` Expectation to the "id" column (but not, for example an "address_id" column).

-For details on how to configure a customized Rule-Based Profiler, see our guide on [how to create a new expectation suite using Rule-Based Profilers](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).
+For details on how to configure a customized Profiler, see our guide on [how to create a new expectation suite using Profiling Framework](../guides/expectations/advanced/how_to_create_a_new_expectation_suite_using_rule_based_profilers.md).

 ## Access